kerkeniakov/Protractor-custom-framework-with-infrastructure-showcase/README.md

 If you want to, you can use your own selenium/selenoid/allure servers (local or remote) by specifying the IP's,port's and project names(for allure) in the .env file.

-After a test/suite runs, on completion we trigger a send_results.js script which uploads all the local allure test case files to a remote allure server.
+After a test/suite runs, on completion we trigger a send_results.js script which uploads all the local allure test result files to a remote allure server.

 We embed a link of the video from the test session in the allure reports directly from the selenoid URL/server.